 Hit the jump for the recap and review.

-Click after the jump for our recap and review.
+Hit the jump for your recap and review.